carlubian/Flushing/Readme.md

 Certainly, Flushing doesn’t strive for closeness or integration, but simply to transmit information in an efficient and neutral way while keeping a safe distance from the user, even when that could be interpreted as haughtiness.
 ___
 <h2>Version information</h2>
-Latest style guide version: V6 [March 2019]
+Latest style guide version: V7 [June 2019]

-Latest colour theme showcase: V5 [December 2018]
+Latest colour theme showcase: V7 [June 2019]

 ___
 <h3>Other remarks</h3>